david-broman/matching-substrings/README.md

-# Algorithm: Quick matching of non-overlapping substrings
+# Algorithm: Quick Matching of Non-Overlapping Substrings

 This repo contains a reference algorithm for a new algorithm designed by David Broman in 2024 that matches non-overlapping substrings within